McAllen Palms: History

 (2012) Casa de Palmas.
 McAllen, Texas.
 National Register of Historic Places.

 During its first season of league play, the Rio Grande Valley League folded on July 30, 1931, with the Palms in first place.
 Despite folding, the league held finals that featured McAllen vs. La Feria.
 The Palms were in first place overall when the league folded, finishing the 1931 overall regular season with a record of 55–37, playing under manager Tex Covington.
 McAllen won the first-half pennant and finished 7.5 games ahead of the Seahawks/Nighthawks in the final overall standings.
 The Palms played La Feria in a playoff, after the Nighthawks won the second–half title in the split–schedule season.
 In the 1931 finals, the McAllen Palms swept La Feria in three games.
+The playoff was scheduled as a seven-game series, but after losing the third game by a 14–13 score the Nighthawks decided to concede the championship to the Palms.

 Harry Bonds of McAllen led the Rio Grande Valley League with eight home runs, while teammate Frank Denson led the league with 70 stolen bases, 109 total hits and 99 runs scored.
 Palms pitcher Horace Hardy led the league with an 11–3 record.

 Following the 1931 season, the Rio Grande Valley League did not return to play in 1932.
 McAllen next hosted the 1938 McAllen Packers, who played as members of the Class D level Texas Valley League, which reformed after a nine–season hiatus.